adhvaidhsunny/srjc-pathways/README.md

 ## **🎓 SRJC Pathway Explorer - WON 3RD PLACE**
 SRJC Pathway Explorer is an AI-powered guidance system created to help students at Santa Rosa Junior College find their best academic and career direction.
-It was developed at the AWS Cal Poly SLO AI Camp 2025 (WON 3RD PLACE).
+It was developed at the AWS CSU SLO AI Event 2025 (WON 3RD PLACE).

 This project uses an interactive, research-based process + AI to:
 - Identify students’ core interests, strengths, and personality traits through structured inputs